 Midpen offers 11 dog-friendly preserves.
 Before heading out to one of these with your dog, please review our dog access guidelines below.
 Your cooperation and compliance is essential to ensure continued dog access, preserve visitor safety, resource protection, and an enjoyable experience for everyone using the trails.

 Dog waste disposal bins have been installed in some parking areas at four Midpen preserves on a trial basis: Pulgas Ridge, Lower Windy Hill, Fremont Older and Thornewood.
 The success of this pilot program is dependent upon help and compliance from visitors.

 Please help keep our trails, shoes and waterways clean by bagging dog waste and disposing in the new bins or packing it out.

-You and your canine companion are invited to experience many dog-friendly trails on District preserves:
+You and your canine companion are invited to experience many dog-friendly trails on our preserves:

-El Sereno Open Space Preserve – designated trails only
+- El Sereno Open Space Preserve – all trails

 * While in this area, visitors must have a leash in their possession and keep their dog under voice control so that they do not harass other park users, dogs, or wildlife.

 In accordance with the Americans with Disabilities Act, we accommodate service dogs in preserves wherever we allow public access.

 The following rules apply at all times:

 - Visitors may have no more than three (3) dogs per person.